ethanlaj/capture-the-feather/README.md

 For Milestone 2, the plan is to finish the basic functionality of the platform for admins.
 This will include creating challenges, editing challenges, deleting challenges, and managing users.

 -   [3/10/24] - Basic Admin view has been created.
 Admins can view challenges and users.
 The UI for creating challenges has been started.
+-   [3/17/24] - Kubernetes API endpoints have been added to the project so users can deploy challenge containers for themselves.

 **Milestone 3 - Due Apr 15 by 12:59am**
 For Milestone 3, the plan is to create an event/challenge exporter and uploader.
 This will only include the format created by our platform.
 If time permits, I may begin to look into how to create a challenge importer for other platforms.